KernelWanderers/OCSysInfo/README.md

 When opening up issues, please list all hardware information relevant, and the issue you're encountering.
 Show real outputs, and the expected output, etc.

-## Special thanks

-We want to give a special thank you to [MacStadium](https://www.macstadium.com/) for allowing us to use one of their Mac Minis to host our macOS runners.

 ## Credits

 The following contains credits to all the people who helped assist in the making, testing, and polishing of this project.
 This project would be nothing without them.